Cross-country skiing at the 1992 Winter Olympics

 The 1992 Winter Olympic games cross-country skiing results.
 The cross-country skiing competitions were held at Les Saisies, about 40 km from the host city Albertville.

 Evolution of the Olympic program

-The combined pursuit was added in substitute of the men's 15 km and women's 10 km.
+The combined pursuit (first classical, then freestyle, medals were awarded from both the classical part and the overall pursuit) was added in substitute of the men's 15 km and women's 10 km.
 Women's 30 km replaced the 20 km event.
+Also, women's 15 km was held for the first time.